 What is a PSL lover to do?

-If the PSL has you in its addictive hold, try making this fun Fall drink recipe below one day and let me know what you think.
+And, if you feel ready to start making your own Pumpkin Spice latte, try making this fun Fall drink recipe below and let me know what you think.
 It may not be the “same,” but you know it’s going to be healthier, lighter, and easier on the pocketbook.

 Homemade Pumpkin Spice Latte